evansims/writing/STRUCTURE.md

 ```

 - `common/` - Common utilities for the tools.
 - `content-validate` - Validates the content of the site.
+Checks for broken links and other issues.
 - `content-delete` - Deletes content from the site.
 - `content-edit` - Edits content from the site.
 - `content-move` - Moves content from the site.